ross-m/lc3-vm/README.md

 # About

-This VM simulates the LC-3, a simplified version of the x86 architecture which contains fewer instructions.
-It uses an array of 16-bit integers to simulate the 11 registers used in the LC-3.
-The main memory is simulated with an array of 65,536 16-bit integers, each of which corresponds to a single memory slot.
+This VM simulates an LC-3 CPU.
+LC-3 is an educational version of the x86 architecture which contains fewer instructions.
+It uses arrays to simulate the storage hardware specified by the LC-3 ISA, namely the 11 registers and 128kB main memory.
+This program works by loading in an assembled instruction set and updating the program counter to point here.
+From there it enters a loop wherein instructions are read and executed until termination.

 # Screenshots